Samsung/ONE/runtime/onert/sample/minimal-python/README.md

     """
     Tensorinfo describes the type and shape of tensors

-    Args:
+    Attributes:
         dtype (str): The data type
         rank (int): The number of dimensions (rank) dims (list): The dimension of tensor.
 Maximum rank is 6 (NNFW_MAX_RANK).
     """

-    def __init__(self, dtype, rank, dims):
+    def __init__(self):
         """The constructor of tensorinfo"""
-        self.dtype = dtype
-        self.rank = rank
-        self.dims = dims

-    def get_dims(self):
-        """Get dims of tensorinfo"""

-    def set_dims(self, dims_list):
-        """Set dims_list to dims of tensorinfo"""

 class nnfw_session():
     """
     Session to query with runtime

-    Args:
+    Attributes:
-        nnpackage_path (str): Path to the nnpackage file or unzipped directory to be loaded backends (str): Available backends on which nnfw uses Multiple backends can be set and they must be separated by a semicolon (ex: "acl_cl;cpu")
-        *op (str): operation to be set
-                   Among the multiple backends, the 1st element is used as the default backend.
+        nnpackage_path (str): Path to the nnpackage file or unzipped directory to be loaded backends (str): Available backends on which nnfw uses (cpu, acl_cl, acl_neon) Multiple backends can be set and they must be separated by a semicolon (ex: "acl_cl;cpu") Among the multiple backends, the 1st element is used as the default backend. op (str): operation to be set
     """

     def __init__(self, nnpackage_path, backends, *op):